Ptto00/test/README.md

 # test
-This is a test repository for ptto.
+This is a test repository for Ptto.